niklas-hasselmeyer/minidusen/README.md

     end

-Dusen will tokenize the query into individual phrases and call the `search_by :text` block with it.
+Minidusen will tokenize the query into individual phrases and call the `search_by :text` block with it.
 The block is expected to return a scope that filters by the given phrases.

 If, for example, we call `Contact.search('coworking fooville "market ave"')` the block supplied to `search_by :text` is called with the following arguments: